 This will be already our fourth Rocky Mountain crossing with Olivia.
 I can’t help but feel bad for my little, super independent baby.
 Usually I have a hard time keeping her happy and occupied sitting in her high chair or on my lap for 10-15 minutes.

-Sitting in the car seat for about 8 hours must be so hard for someone who is discovering the world with as much enthusiasm as her.
+Sitting in the car seat for about 8 hours must be so hard for someone who is discovering the world with as much enthusiasm as she has.
 I can only hope that the car’s movement with encourage many naps.

 Something else that causes me to break out in happy dances, are delicious sweet treats that are super easy to make.
 Especially when they don’t involve refined sugar and happen to be gluten-free.

-Yes, I am talking about these Coconut Macaroon Clouds!
+Yes, I am talking about these Coconut Macaron Clouds!
 Can you believe that (sans decoration) these cookies are made of only 4 ingredients?

 There are egg whites that we beat with honey and vanilla extract until stiff.
 This takes about 5 minutes with a handheld mixer.
 In baker’s jargon this is soft peak stage.